(1,1) non-L-space knots are persistently foliar: The branched surface models

-\begin{proof} Topologically $\mathcal{B}$ is obtained by attaching compression disks along the $\alpha,\beta$ curves and puncturing the two basepoints.
+\begin{proof} As a 2-complex, $\mathcal{B}$ is obtained by attaching compression disks along the $\alpha,\beta$ curves and puncturing the two basepoints.
 Hence by definition of (1,1) knots, $N(\mathcal{B})$ is homeomorphic to the knot complement.
 We now consider its vertical boundary.
+There are two vertical annuli from the two boundary circles, and these are clearly meridional.
+Now consider the cusps from the branch locus of $\mathcal{B}$.
+For simplicity of narration we think of these cusps as \textit{circles} on $\partial N(\mathcal{B})$ instead of \textit{annuli}.

+\textbf{Case 1: $\mathcal{B}$ is type I}.
+Suppose we reversed a source sector $T$.
+This $T$ is necessarily an intersection of the $\alpha$- and $\beta$-source tubes, see Figure~\ref{fig:typeIrev}.
+Recall as in Figure~\ref{fig:revsector}, reversing $T$ would change the branch locus as immersed curves.
+After the reversing, we obtain 4 immersed curves as depicted in Figure~\ref{fig:typeIrev} right, which become the 4 cusps in $N(\mathcal{B})$.

+We henceforth show that these 4 cusps are meridians.
+There are 2 cusps that come from $\beta$ away from $S$.
+One of them is a trivial curve on $\Sigma$, the disk bounded by which contains the basepoint $z$, and we call this cusp $C_z$.
+The other remains essential on $\Sigma$, and we call it $C_{\beta}$.
+See Figure~\ref{fig:typeIrev}.
+Similarly, we can denote the other 2 cusps $C_w$ and $C_{\alpha}$.
+Moreover, we denote the boundary circles at $z,w$ as $\partial_z,\partial_w$ respectively.

+There is a horizontal boundary component bounded by $\partial_z$ and $C_z$, which is actually the disk bounded by $C_z$ on the positive side of $\Sigma$ minus $z$.
+In particular it is an annulus.
+Since $\partial_z$ is a meridian, so is $C_z$.
+Similarly, we know $C_w$ is a meridian.

+There is a horizontal boundary component bounded by $C_z$ and $C_\beta$, consisting of one side of the $\beta$-disk and one side of $T$, which are joined along the boundary $\beta$-arcs of $T$; in particular it is an annulus.
+Since $C_z$ is a meridian, so is $C_{\beta}$.
+Similarly, we know $C_{\alpha}$ is also a meridian.